 skeema diff --lint, comparing the new commit’s

 CREATE statements to either the merge-base (if part of a pull request) or the previous commit (non-PR).
 Linter annotations are displayed inline on pull request pages, making code review easy.
 Diff output DDL and linter annotation summaries are rendered into a pull request comment.
-All of this happens automatically, typically in under one minute of
+All of this happens automatically, typically within 20 seconds of your

 git push, without any need to configure YAML in a CI system or GitHub Action.